 She is highly regarded as a teacher of Creative Writing and in 2008 co-founded the Hagley Writers’ Institute in Christchurch.
 She is currently the Patron of the Institute.

-She has published ten collections of poetry, the most recent being Life & Customs (2013).
-In the same year, The Judas Tree, her edition of selected poems by the late Christchurch poet, Lorna Staveley Anker, was published by Canterbury University Press.
-She edited Like Love Poems: selected poems by Joanna Margaret Paul (2006) and the online anthology Best New Zealand Poems 2011.
-With James Norcliffe, she co-edited Big Sky: a collection of Canterbury poems (2002).
+She has published eleven collections of poetry, most recently Fancy Dancing: New and Selected Poems (2020) and Life & Customs (2013).
+In 2013, The Judas Tree, her edition of selected poems by the late Christchurch poet, Lorna Staveley Anker, was published by Canterbury University Press.
+She is the editor of Like Love Poems: Selected poems by Joanna Margaret Paul (2006) and the online anthology Best New Zealand Poems 2011.
+With James Norcliffe, she co-edited Big Sky: A collection of Canterbury poems (2002).

 Bernadette has held the Robert Burns Fellowship (1996) and two other university writing residencies, at Canterbury University in 1991 and at Victoria University in 2006.
 In 1997 she took part in the International Writers’ Programme in Iowa, USA.
 In 2007 she held the Rathcoola Residency in Cork, Ireland.